Author Guidelines for InfoQ Mini-books

 The possibility to publish updated versions of the book.
 As new information becomes available in the software development world, the authors might want to update their books to reflect the changes in this field.
 The online version update is done quickly and easily for the author.

 Exposure and Profit increase with time.
 As the repository of mini-books grow and infoq.com traffic grows, more and more people will download and possibly buy the books as time passes.
-Even if a book should go out of date, since it is only around 60 pages, updating it is quick and easy and thus exposure and profit levels can be maintained.
+Even if a book should go out of date, since it is generally around 100 pages (25,000 words or so), updating it is quick and easy and thus exposure and profit levels can be maintained.

 Increase sales of other books or services.
 If you have already written a larger book on the same topic, the mini-book can refer to it for more information.
 Or, if you are delivering services related to the topic of the book, the mini-book can end off with a mention of your services to drive more business.